-- 10.105 Four coal mining features have been identified as posing a potential constraint to the development. - 10.106 Three mine shafts have been located within the eastern part of the site and the applicant is proposing to remediate these and accommodate them within an area of open space.
-This is acceptable to the Coal Authority. - 10.107 A fourth mine shaft was identified within the vicinity of the proposed new access off Hunsworth Lane.
+- 10.114 Four coal mining features have been identified as posing a potential constraint to the development. - 10.115 Three mine shafts have been located within the eastern part of the site and the applicant is proposing to remediate these and accommodate them within an area of open space.
+This is acceptable to the Coal Authority. - 10.116 A fourth mine shaft was identified within the vicinity of the proposed new access off Hunsworth Lane.
 Previously, the Coal Authority was satisfied that this feature could be adequately addressed through a suitable planning condition requiring further investigation and remediation as may be necessary.
 However, the Coal Authority commented on the current application and advised that, since their previous comments were issued, it has come to their attention that it may not be possible for the applicant to undertake a full search for this mine shaft.
 This is because such investigations may necessitate accessing third party land outside of the site boundary.
-As such, the Coal Authority has requested that the applicant provide clarification and additional information on this shaft before the application is determined.

-10.108 The applicant has submitted an additional plan indicating the location of this fourth mine shaft and has proposed a no-build zone around it.
+As such, the Coal Authority has requested that the applicant provide clarification and additional information on this shaft before the application is determined. - 10.117 The applicant has submitted an additional plan indicating the location of this fourth mine shaft and has proposed a no-build zone around it.
 The shaft is identified as lying within an area of the site that is proposed to be soft landscaped.
 As noted at paragraph 8.4 of this committee report, the Coal Authority is satisfied with the applicant's further information, and has no objection to the application, subject to conditions being applied.
+The Coal Authority has also advised that they do not require any conditions to be applied in relation to shaft 418426-008.